T-ShubhAM2002/Task-Management-System/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.

+## Support

+For support, email your-email@example.com or create an issue in the repository.